nebulaeonline/dotChaCha20/README.md

 ## Requirements

 - .NET 8.0 or later
-- AVX2 capable CPU (or Apple Silicon for macOS)
+- Advanced SIMD capable CPU (AVX2 support for x64 on any OS or neon on Apple Silicon M-Series)
-- Windows x64, Linux x64, or macOS M-series (arm64)
+- Windows x64, Linux x64, or macOS (x64 / M-series arm64)

 ## Usage